HenraL/install_pip/files/v2/README.md

 ### Used libraries
 !! vbs is case insensitive when it comes to importing libraries or system function (ex: If), thus 'WScript.Shell' if the same as 'wscript.shell' !!
 Libraries:
-* "WinHttp.WinHttpRequest.5.1" : library used here to send a query on the internet
+* `WinHttp.WinHttpRequest.5.1` : library used here to send a query on the internet
-* "Adodb.Stream" : library used here to write content to a file
+* `Adodb.Stream` : library used here to write content to a file
-* "Scripting.FileSystemObject" : library used here to check if a file exists
+* `Scripting.FileSystemObject` : library used here to check if a file exists
-* "wscript.shell" : library used here to run a program, open a link
+* `wscript.shell` : library used here to run a program, open a link

 ### Used links
 Links: